 - The Conservancy's Sunshine Corridor Project aims to link the Edge of Appalachia Preserve System with Shawnee State Forest, creating the largest contiguous, protected forestland in Ohio.
 This will benefit resident and migrating wildlife as well as create more recreational opportunities.

 - Land management efforts include restoration of glade communities and prairie openings and addressing timber management issues as they relate to local economic development and neo-tropical migrant birds.

-- Young scientists are gaining knowledge and skills at the Edge of Appalachia Preserve's Science Camp, which takes place every summer.
+- Young scientists are gaining knowledge and skills at the Edge of Appalachia Preserve's Science Camp, run by the Cincinnati Museum Center, which takes place every summer.
 Here, teens (ages 17-19) have the unique opportunity to assist scientists in the research process.

 - The Conservancy and the Edge of Appalachia Preserve System are part of an active community of local businesses and organizations working to promote the exciting destinations and things to do in Adams County.
 Follow backroads to find quilt barns, Amish baked goods, historic sites and much more.